IgorMing/Atom-Redux-Snippet/README.md

 ---
 Create a simple component

 `conn`
 ---
 Create a provider connector

-`smartcomp`
+`hoc`
 ---
-Create a Smart Component, with the basic necessary
+Create a High Order Component, with the basic necessary

 `reducer`
 ---